 CG-0362, a Specimen with a Unique View

 This specimen provides a unique view into the shell architecture of Domatoceras.
 I found it face down in the talus, caked in mud and debris.
-The shell covering of the large body chamber eroded away, revealing a large flat portion of the inner shell wall.
-The juvenile whorls are deeply impressed into the umbilical wall, allowing you to see into the umbilical area.
+The shell covering of the large body chamber eroded, revealing a large flat portion of the inner shell wall.
+The juvenile whorls are deeply impressed into the umbilical wall, allowing you to see the umbilical area.

 Last, I want to discuss a specimen, CG-0068, from the Brush Creek limestone.
-The venter is narrow and the flank is wide.
+The venter is narrow, and the flank is broad.
 At first, I thought this was another Metacoceras, but further study has this specimen properly under Domatoceras.
 Unfortunately, the thick Brush Creek limestone has prevented the further study of the details in the umbilical area.

 More Reading Online